joynatalie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. Create a file containing the text Best School.
 8. Writes into  the file ls_cwd_content the result of ls -la.
 9. Duplicates the last line of the file iacta.
+10. Deletes all regular files with a -js extension in the current directory.